 To assist in understanding the topic of parking and transportation at Newberry College, this is a review of parking policies, procedures and regulations.
-All regulations are subject to change at any time, without notice, as new parking issues may arise throughout the year.
+All regulations are subject to change at any time, without notice, as new parking issues such as contruction, events, etc. may arise throughout the year.
 Every effort will be made to notify the campus community of any changes.